 HOW MANY CHILDREN ARE SERVED?

-This year, Reach Out and Read partnered with the Buncombe Partnership for Children to expand into 2 additional sites in Asheville: French Broad Pediatrics and Our Family Doctor.
-All told, these sites expect to serve over 1600 children this year.
+Reach Out and Read is present in partnership with BPFC at 2 sites in Asheville: French Broad Pediatrics and Our Family Doctor.
+These sites serve over 1,600 children annually.

 WHAT ARE THE OUTCOMES?